My Journey to Minimalism

 Here are some of the steps I have taken so far to achieve this feeling of freedom:

-Freedom, and a little bit of panic I’ll admit, happened on Saturday.
-I had been trying to sell a bunch of stuff online since January.
+Freedom, and a little bit of panic I’ll admit, happened one Saturday.
+I had been trying to sell a bunch of stuff online for a couple of months.
 I had smaller things, and then some larger pieces of furniture.
 The furniture was stuff that had either never been a favorite, or was just taking up space.
 Somehow, all of that furniture was sold and picked up in one day.

 When piece after piece left the house, I started wondering if I had made the right decision.
 That night I saw my kids laying in the open areas where the furniture used to be.
 Open areas that didn’t used to exist.
 They were loving it!
 Later, I went to set down a pile of papers on top of a piece of furniture we sold.
 As it dropped to the floor, I was convinced.
 It had needed to go since it was serving the purpose of a clutter catch-all.
 Since their initial departure, I haven’t missed the furniture one single bit.

 We have donated 2 car loads full of clothing, toys, and other household items that we didn’t need anymore.
-We have also been able to give to friends and family that will use the items more than we will.
+We have also been able to give items to friends and family that will use those things more than we would.